Water resources management in the Dominican Republic: Potential climate change effects

-The Dominican Republic faces increasing climate-related challenges, including more frequent extreme weather events, shifting rainfall patterns, and rising temperatures.
-Flooding has become more common, often occurring outside of extreme storms, while environmental degradation and deforestation have intensified disaster risks.
-These changes threaten infrastructure, agriculture, and water resources, limiting adaptation options and increasing economic instability.
-Strengthening climate resilience through improved disaster preparedness and sustainable resource management is essential to mitigating future risks.

 In terms of climate change effects on water resources, and according to the Dominican Republic's first communication, it is expected a great decrease in spatial distribution of rainfall, and total runoff for the year 2100, demonstrating a structural change that intensifies the transition from the most humid zones to the driest and an expansion of the areas of the country that are historically the driest.

 Ongoing programs and initiatives

 In May 2008 the World Bank has approved a US$80 million loan to restore and strengthen irrigation, electricity, water, and sanitation infrastructure damaged by Tropical Storms Olga and Noel, enhance critical infrastructure to reduce future storm-related effects, and strengthen basic capacity for future risk management in INDRHI and CDEEE.